How you get paid while you’re off of work and why you could be receiving less wage loss than you’re entitled

 Pain and suffering is not available.
 This might seem like an unfair system but the amount of benefits paid can be substantial.

-A. Yes, workers’ comp covers lost wages in Michigan.
-The amount paid should equal 80% of their after-tax average weekly wage.
+Workers’ comp covers lost wages in Michigan and the amount paid should equal 80% of their after-tax average weekly wage.
 This is based upon the highest 39 paid weeks out of the 52 weeks before the accident.
 Overtime, discontinued fringe benefits, and second jobs should be included in the calculation.

-A. We frequently run into individuals who have no idea how much they’re supposed to be receiving in workers’ comp lost wages benefits.
+We frequently run into injured employees in Michigan who have no idea how much they’re supposed to be receiving with workers’ comp lost wages claim.
 These individuals often assume they are receiving the correct weekly rate — without checking the math themselves.

 You should know that insurance companies frequently make mistakes and those mistakes are never in your favor.
 Our attorneys have actually seen injured employees receiving thousands of dollars less than the law requires.